Priorities & Campaigns

 -

-The Federal Railroad Administration (FRA) identified four projects in Ohio for further study.
-We will work with community partners to advocate for these projects to increase fast, affordable inter-city travel opportunities.
+The Federal Railroad Administration (FRA) identified four projects in Ohio for further study, but we need to put pressure on the statehouse to get this rail service funded and built.
+We work with our partners at All Aboard Ohio to advocate for these projects to increase fast, affordable inter-city travel opportunities.

 The reintroduction of Ohio to the The Midwest Interstate Passenger Rail Commission (MIPRC)